caltechlibrary/acacia/htdocs/help/reports.md

 The purpose of the message report is to show which messages Acacia knows about.
-The retrieval of email from the [submissions.authors@library.caltech.edu](email:submissions.authors@library.caltech.edu) account is done automatically through the day.
+The retrieval of email from the [submissions.authors@library.caltech.edu](email:submissions.authors@library.caltech.edu) account is done automatically throughout the day.
 This report shows what messages have been retrieved and on what day they were retrieved.
 It also includes a column "Processed".
-If you see a ✔️ in the column that means the message was processed and any DOI found have been extracted and placed into the DOI Report.
+If you see a ✔️ in the column that means the message was processed and any DOI found has been extracted and placed into the DOI Report.